-Class: Students enrolled in the course are expected to attend all lectures, be on time and ready for class at the scheduled time.
+- Class: Students enrolled in the course are expected to attend all lectures, be on time and ready for class at the scheduled time.
 Professional behavior is expected at all times.
 Classroom doors may be locked 10 minutes past the beginning of class at which time students are not to enter the class in session until the next break.
 No children are allowed in class.
-Adult visitors may attend class with permission of the instructor teaching the class.

-Clinical: Clinical time is defined as all experiences contributing to clinical hours including but not limited to hospital assignments, outpatient facilities, support group meetings, simulation labs, and other designated activities.
+Adult visitors may attend class with permission of the instructor teaching the class. - Clinical: Clinical time is defined as all experiences contributing to clinical hours including but not limited to hospital assignments, outpatient facilities, support group meetings, simulation labs, and other designated activities and assignments.

-Attendance and completion at/of all clinical activities is required.
-Each clinical instructor will have specific clinical guidelines that the student is expected to follow.
+Attendance at and completion of all clinical activities is required.
+This includes the mandatory clinical orientation and communication lab/simulations and all written assignments.
+Each clinical site may have specific clinical guidelines that the student is expected to follow.
 Students are expected to arrive at clinical prepared and ready to begin at the assigned time.
 If you have an emergency the day of a clinical assignment, you are to call both your assigned instructor and the clinical facility.
-A single excused absence may be made-up as specified by each faculty member.
-More than one absence from clinical may result in failure to meet clinical objectives, and thus a course failure.
+Students must achieve a minimum of 70% on all clinical assignments in order to pass clinical.